 - Provide design of oDAS nodes for the outdoor venues of Seattle Center using the Atoll Planning tool.

 - Post-process, and analyze baseline walk test using Windcatcher.

 - Presented design to T-Mobile ACS Engineering, Development team.

-- Defined, designed, prototyped, and validated RF circuits for various purpose, including filters, diplexer, multiplexer, coupler, switch, etc.
+- Defined, designed, prototyped, and validated RF circuits for various purposes, including filters, diplexers, multiplexers, couplers, switches, etc.

-- Hands on various antenna measurement systems, like anechoic chamber, near field scanner, compact range, far field range, and reverberant chamber.
+- Hands-on with various antenna measurement systems, like anechoic chamber, near field scanner, compact range, far-field range, and reverberant chamber.

 - Develop iPhone LTE/UMTS/GSM testing methodology and automate with R&S CMW500 and python under signaling conditions.

-- Co-work with customer to define the test cases and specifications according to wireless communication standards and production quality requirements under both desense and high sensitivity circumstances.
+- Co-work with customers to define the test cases and specifications according to wireless communication standards and production quality requirements under both defense and high sensitivity circumstances.